 Council currently applies a service charge for the collection and disposal of refuse on urban properties (compulsory) and rural properties (optional) and providing waste services for the municipality (street litter bins for instance).
-Council retains the objective of setting the service charge for waste at a level that fully recovers the cost of the waste services, including providing for the cost of rehabilitation of Council's landfill once it reaches the end of its useful life.

 Council currently utilises a service charge to fully recover the cost of Council's waste services and provide for future landfill rehabilitation costs.
-The garbage service charge is not capped under the Fair Go Rates System, and Council will continue to allocate surplus funds from this charge towards the provision of waste services.
+The garbage service charge is not capped under the 'Fair Go Rates System', and Council will continue to limit any surplus funds from this charge.